kyngon/power-six/README.md

 # Power Six: E-Ink Friendly Chess App

-Power Six is a web app I am currently working on in order to play chess with my friends on my Kindle Paperwhite 4. 😎
+Power Six is a web app I am working on in order to play chess with my friends on **Kindle Paperwhite 4**. 😎

 # Usage